 We encourage you to print these instructions and keep them for your reference.

 It is important upon discharge to notify your local cardiologist that you are now home.
 Your local doctor will oversee the management of your routine medications, diet and exercise regimen.
 Also, any problems that develop at home should first be referred to your local physician, unless it concerns your incisions.
+If your local physician is unable to see you feel free to contact us.
 The information on the following pages comes from years of experience working with patients who have recovered successfully from open heart surgery.
 Please let us know at your follow-up appointment if these suggestions have been helpful.

 Walking is one of the best overall exercises you can do.
 It improves circulation, muscle tone, strength and the way your feel about yourself.
 As a form of conditioning, walking should be done daily with a gradual increase in distance and speed.
 Walking should feel comfortable, that is, you should feel like you are doing something-but not overworking.
 For some, walking with other people is more fun, try contacting your local mall or YMCA to find out if there are organized walking groups you can join.
 Some general guidelines for walking include: